PradeepKumarRajamanickam/kurinji/README.md

 *Check out [examples](https://github.com/PradeepKumarRajamanickam/bevy_input_map/tree/master/example)

 ## Example
-Use command
+Use commands
 > cargo run --example with_code

 > cargo run --example with_json

 ## Features
+- new* Event Phase: Ability to set at which event phase an action is active
-- new* Binding Stack: Ability to Push, Additive Push and Pop bindings
+- Binding Stack: Ability to Push, Additive Push and Pop bindings
-- new* JSON/RON Support: Ability to use serialised string to setup bindings
+- JSON/RON Support: Ability to use serialised string to setup bindings
 - Support to set custom strength curve function
 - Keyboard Key Mapping
 - Mouse Button Mapping